Week-long camps for curious children ages 6-12

 satisfying alternative…returning to our roots through the work of our hands.
 Children in our program learn traditional living skills and crafts, build friendships in a noncompetitive, loving community, and have daily access to farmland and the natural world.
 We are convinced that the best teacher is hands-on experience…come join us for a playful and rich exploration of folk arts and crafts.

 Our camp is located at the Shepherd Valley Waldorf School, a beautiful setting with gardens, chickens and real farmers growing real food all around the school’s campus.

-Our incredible Hand Made Summer 2015 camp staff includes our school director, Elizabeth Uhrich, our lead counselor, Tzuria Malpica, our assistant counselor, Racheli Mendelson, our administrative assistant, Michele Diprima, and a number of talented craftspeople who will be sharing their craft with the children.
+Our incredible Hand Made Summer 2015 camp staff includes our school director, Elizabeth Uhrich, our lead counselor, Tzuria Malpica, our administrative assistant, Carolyn Nicely, and a number of talented craftspeople who will be sharing their craft with the children.
 Please see below for Staff and Instructor Bios.

 Our dual-themed weeks of camp include explorations in two unique trades or crafts.
 Each week children will gain hands-on experience learning skills and creating useful objects, to be celebrated at our end of the week gathering of parents, children and friends! *End of the week celebrations of our handiwork take place on Friday at 2pm.